Kanglinwu/Kanglinwu/README.md

-- 👋 Hi, I’m @Kanglinwu, will use this account to update some notes about Vue3 / Python / TainWindCSS / D3.js here
+👋 Hi, I’m @Kanglinwu, will use this account to update following notes:
+* Vue3
+* Python
+* TainWindCSS
+* D3.js